JetBrains-Research/reflekt/reflekt-plugin/src/test/resources/io/reflekt/plugin/analysis/data/objects6_test/description.md

-### Objects: Only subtypes invokes
+### Objects: Only supertypes invokes

-This project contains `Reflekt` invokes, but all invokes are only subtypes.
+This project contains `Reflekt` invokes, but all invokes are only supertypes.
-Use one `withSubTypes` and one `withSubType` invoked with the not top-level`AInterfaceTest` interface.
+Use one `withSupertypes` and one `withSupertype` invoked with the not top-level`AInterfaceTest` interface.